australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 Control'
 author:
     - name: Sophie Rose
-      affiliation: Australian Institute of Music and University of Melbourne
+      affiliation: Australian Institute of Music and The University of Melbourne
       city: Melbourne
       country: Australia
-      email: iceadj@gmail.com
+      email: heartbeatmusiccollective@gmail.com
+      orcid: 0009-0007-6054-8915
 author-header: S. Rose
 abstract: |
   Ode to My Frayed Nerves is a composition for technology, extended vocal